 \section{Experiments}

-In this section, we first show on the autonomous driving dataset Argoverse-HD that FOVEA greatly improves accuracy over naive downsampling.
-Next, we conduct cost-performance analysis under streaming perception showing that accuracy gain is worth the additional latency cost.
-Finally, we present results on BDD100K showing the generalization capability of our method.
+We first compare FOVEA to naive downsampling on autonomous driving datasets such as Argoverse-HD.
+Next, we use streaming perception metrics to show that the accuracy gain is worth the additional cost in latency.
+Finally, we present results on BDD100K, showing the generalization of our method.
 We include additional results, diagnostic experiments, and implementation details in the appendix.